What do I need to do before my interview?

 Your individual interview will focus on the following key areas:

-• Your knowledge and understanding of educational issues, including the Primary National Curriculum in England.
+- Your knowledge and understanding of educational issues, including the Primary National Curriculum in England.

-• Your appropriate interest, knowledge, understanding, and skills in your specialist subject.
+- Your appropriate interest, knowledge, understanding, and skills in your specialist subject.

-• Your relevant experience with children and any further plans for developing this.
+- Your relevant experience with children and any further plans for developing this.

-• The qualities required to make a good teacher.
+- The qualities required to make a good teacher.

-• Your potential to reach the Standards for Qualified Teacher Status.
+- Your potential to reach the Standards for Qualified Teacher Status.
 We would advise you to familiarise yourself with the Teachers' Standards before your interview.

 You will be asked the following questions during your individual interview:

-• Why do you want to pursue the course?
+- Why do you want to pursue the course?

-• How have children benefited from your input?
+- How have children benefited from your input?

-• As a trainee teacher, how will you work with others, including children, who have different values and beliefs to you?
+- As a trainee teacher, how will you work with others, including children, who have different values and beliefs to you?

-• What would you do if your authority was challenged in the classroom?
+- What would you do if your authority was challenged in the classroom?

-• What do you think are the challenges of being a teacher?
+- What do you think are the challenges of being a teacher?

-• What do you think successful learning looks like and what do you think a good teacher does to enable this?
+- What do you think successful learning looks like and what do you think a good teacher does to enable this?

-• How will you cope with the challenges of the course and profession?
+- How will you cope with the challenges of the course and profession?

 You will also be asked about safeguarding and child protection and we recommend that you read the summary of Keeping Children Safe in Education to prepare for this.
-The full guidance is available in an alternative format
+The full guidance is available in an alternative format.

 Who will interview me?

-Your indidivual interview will be conducted by one of the programme tutors from the Institute of Education who will be present in person.
+Your individual interview will be conducted by one of the programme tutors from the Institute of Education who will be present in person.
 There will also be a second interviewer present, either in person or online, during your interview.
 The second interviewer may be a colleague from one of our partner schools.
 Please note that we will share relevant background information from your application form with our partner school colleague, but this will not include any sensitive data that you provided as part of your application.
-If you have any queries or concerns in relation to this, please contact the Admissions Support team
+If you have any queries or concerns in relation to this, please email the Admissions Support team.

 Questions?

 We are fully committed to Equality, Diversity, and Inclusion in our admissions and interview processes.
-If you would like to request any specific requirements or adjustments around accessibility for your interview, please contact the Admissions Support team.
-Please rest assured that requesting reasonable adjustments or having special requirements will not affect the outcome of the interview or our decision on whether you are offered a place on the course.
+If you would like to request any specific requirements or adjustments around accessibility for your interview, please email the Admissions Support team.
+Please rest assured that requesting reasonable adjustments or having specific requirements will not affect the outcome of the interview or our decision on whether you are offered a place on the course.

-Our academic from BA Primary Education (QTS) department, Laura Purser will give you insight into the interview process for BA Primary Education (QTS) at the University of Reading.
-Topics covered by this webinar will include:
+The Academic Programme Director for our BA Primary Education (QTS) courses, Laura Purser, provides an insight into the interview process for our BA Primary Education (QTS) courses at the University of Reading.

-• how to prepare for your interview
+- How to prepare for your interview

-• things to be aware of for your interview
+- Things to be aware of for your interview

-• top tips for the best interview process.
+- Top tips for the best interview process